pedro-felicio/pedro-felicio/README.md

-### Hey, You can call me Pedro Felício and I'm 21 years old.
+### Hey, You can call me Pedro Felício and I'm 22 years old.
 - 📚 I'm studying System Analysis and Development.
 - 🌱 I’m currently learning Python 🐍.
-- ⚡ Fun fact: Listening Wallows...
-All the time.
+- ⚡ Fun fact: I listen to music all the time ... seriously.